balcilar/gnn-spectral-expressive-power/README.md

 ![Sample image](images/filter.jpg?raw=true "Title")

 You can also read the dataset using Pytorch-geometric by following Python script.
-Dataset consist of just one graph, its adjacency, pixel value, 3 different target value and mask which we exclude 2 pixel borderline.
+The dataset consists of just one graph, its adjacency, pixel value, 3 different target value and mask which we exclude 2 pixels borderline.
 ```
 from utils import TwoDGrid
 dataset = TwoDGrid(root='dataset/2Dgrid', pre_transform=None)